danielamadori/danielamadori.github.io/_pages/about.md

   - /about.html
 ---

-I was born in Bolzano in South Tyrol (Italy), I started studying Computer Science early at the age of 14 in high school, I attended the ITT Galileo Galilei of Bolzano.
+I was born in Bolzano in South Tyrol (Italy), I started studying Computer Science early at the age of 14 in high school.

 I obtain a Bachelor’s degree (B.Sc.) in Computer Science at the University of Verona the 12/07/2022 with a grade of 108/110.